-Program Director: Dr. Daniel L. Degeer
+Program Director: Daniel L. Degeer

-1. Effectively communicate the message of the biblical text.
+1. Evidence skill in effectively communicating and applying the message of a biblical passage.

 A minor in Biblical Preaching is available in one of two possible pathways: one for those who have taken at least 2 years of biblical Greek or Hebrew and another for English Bible.